CDLUC3/ezid/doc/apidoc.2.rst

 EZID maintains ownership information about identifiers and uses that information to enforce access control.

+An identifier has an owner, which is an EZID user, and an owning group, which is an EZID group.
+Each EZID user is a member of exactly one EZID group, and initially an identifier is owned by the user and user's group that created it.
+However, the identifier's owner and owning group may change over time, and furthermore these ownership attributes may change independently so that the identifier's owning group may not necessarily be the owner's current group.

 For read access, identifiers are considered public resources, and their EZID metadata may be retrieved by anybody, just as anybody may submit the URL form of an identifier to a resolving service and be